ImperialCollegeLondon/grad_school_software_engineering_course/episodes/l1-02-tools-II.md

 If you are having trouble setting up your system with `conda` and `vscode`, or running through this exercise locally in your computer, you can run it in Codespaces.

-- Check the information in the [setup][setup#codespaces] instructions on how to run Codespaces.
+- Check the information in the [setup][setup-codespaces] instructions on how to run Codespaces.
 - Apply it to [this exercise repository in GitHub](https://github.com/ImperialCollegeLondon/grad_school_sw_engineering_messy_code).

 ::::::::::::::::::::::::::::::::::::::::::::::::